janmeshnet/javica/README.md

 (quite old) Update: the architecture evolved to a localhost php/www tiers that serves the web browser client, and a peer.js server running locally as well

 NEW security update: the code as-is (February 2nd, 2020) uses REMOTE_ADDR to make sure that the UI is served only to localhost.
 This is a security flaw, since this data can be spoofed.
-Documentation will soon be updated to setup Apache VHOSTs on two different ports, one for serving the UI that will be bind to 127.0.0.1, and one to expose the inter-instance API that will run on BASE_PORT + 2.
+Documentation will soon be updated to setup Apache VHOSTs on two different ports, one for serving the UI that will be bound to 127.0.0.1, and one to expose the inter-instance API that will run on BASE_PORT + 2.
 Stay tuned.
-UPDATE to the update: the documentation was updated and the code modified to have the UI part running on a localhost-binded VHOST.
+UPDATE to the update: the documentation was updated and the code modified to have the UI part running on a localhost-bound VHOST.
 Please review this readme and modify your previous install accordingly if you installed Javica befor Feb, 2nd 2020.